 Exceptions to Underpayment of Estimated Tax.
 In certain cases, you may be able to reduce or eliminate underpayment interest.
-If either of the following exceptions apply, enter the exception code in the box provided and enter the amount of interest due on Line 26e.
+If either of the following exceptions apply, enter the exception code in the box provided and enter the interest amount on Line 26e.

 - a.
 Farmers and Fisherman.
-If you are a farmer or fisherman and you file your 2018 N.C. return and you pay your tax by in full by March 1, 2019, you do not owe interest.
+If you are a farmer or fisherman and you file your 2019 N.C. return and you pay your tax in full by March 1, 2020, you do not owe interest.
 You are a farmer or fisherman if you received at least two-thirds of your gross income for the year from farming or fishing.
 Enter an "F" in the box provided. - b.
 Annualized Income.
 If you completed Form D-422A, Annualized Income Installment Worksheet, to determine the amount of interest owed, enter an "A" in the box provided.